hans/nn-decoding/README.md

 This repository contains analysis code for the paper:

-*Does the brain represent words?
-An evaluation of brain decoding studies of language understanding.* {Jon Gauthier and Anna Ivanova}.
+[*Does the brain represent words?
+An evaluation of brain decoding studies of language understanding.*][3] {Jon Gauthier and Anna Ivanova}.
 [2018 Conference on Cognitive Computational Neuroscience][2].

 Our study combines imaging data from [Pereira et al. (2018)][1] with various pretrained computational models.
 See the section ["Using the encoding